The Hidden Strategy for Construction Subcontractors

 And frankly, being organized gives you a competitive advantage when submitting bids or otherwise seeking jobs.

 For this entire month, the Schulte and Schulte blog and social media posts will focus on giving construction contractors information and guidance concerning organizing strategies and tactics.

 The areas we will talk about organizing are:

 You do want to be a highly effective leader.
 Right?
 Then come along.
 We’ll get started today by introducing the information concerning organizing your mind.

-Back in the 90s, there was this saying going around and around and around to the point of ad nauseum.
+Back in the 90s, this saying was going around and around to the point of ad nauseam.
 It was “garbage in, garbage out.”
 You know the reference was to computers and was a way of saying you can’t expect good solutions if you’re inserting bad information.
-One online dictionary asserts the saying is, “used to express the idea that in computing and other spheres, incorrect or poor quality input will always produce faulty output.”
+One online dictionary asserts the saying is “used to express the idea that in computing and other spheres, incorrect or poor quality input will always produce faulty output.”

 You get it, don’t you?
 You’ve experienced those moments when it seems your coffee cup is overflowing, yet someone is holding the coffeepot above your cup and pouring, pouring, pouring.
 Heck, there might be three or four coffeepots with their spouts aimed at your cup.

 I recently heard former detective Joe Kenda of the television show Homicide Hunter say that his first action was stopping the chaos when he reached the crime scene.
 As he explained it, he cleared non-essential people from the scene, cleared his head, and clarified for those remaining what their next steps should be.

 In posting on Lifehack, Royale Scuderi wrote an article that suggests three steps to clear non-essential thoughts.
 Go ahead and look; what she suggests is simple, doable, and important.

 From there, it is time to clear your head.
 That might mean taking control of your emotions, or it could be sustaining your focus.